andres20980/kasten-docs/docs/usage.md

 The Container must be created beforehand.

+##### Azure Federated Identity â

+Veeam Kasten supports authenticating Azure location profiles with Azure Federated Identity credentials.
+An Azure Storage Access Key is not required.
+  When using Azure Federated Identity all Azure location profiles will authenticate with Federated Identity credentials.

+Learn more about installing Openshift on Azure .

 #### Google Cloud Storage â

 In addition to authenticating with Google Service Account credentials,